eng25/art151_project1/README.md

 Organic Randomness
 I wanted movement from the pixies that appeared organic.
 To achieve this, I employed the use of Perlin Noise and Vectors which I believe gives each of the pixes a flutter effect.

+Directions
+Move mouse over pixies to slow them down
+Click outside the circle to add more pixies